Mission Statement, Values and Goals

 - Demonstrate ethical leadership and professional decision-making through the application of the NASW Code of Ethics on all system levels.

 - Demonstrate culturally-informed advanced generalist practice approaches on all system levels.

-- Analyze the multidimensional factors that form and shape the human experience and integrate research-informed practice theories that support the unique diversity factors of families and systems during the helping process.
+- Analyze the multidimensional factors that form and shape the human experience and integrate research-informed practice theories that support the unique factors of families and systems during the helping process.